Hong Kong 'radicals' up ante in democracy push against China

 China’s Party mouthpiece, the People’s Daily, called on mainlanders to stand up to the “demonization” against Chinese shoppers, rather than to “remain passive and be silent”.

-“We should rename Victoria Harbour, Mao Zedong Harbour,” wrote one user on Weibo, China’s popular social media service that has bristled at the treatment of Chinese shoppers.
+“We should rename Victoria Harbor, Mao Zedong Harbor,” wrote one user on Weibo, China’s popular social media service that has bristled at the treatment of Chinese shoppers.

 As activists push back against Beijing’s growing attempts to tighten control of Hong Kong on national security grounds -- some say the widening social divisions and groundswell of anti-China sentiment could weigh on its longer term prospects.